Willagee

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency across all routes averages 70 trips per day, equating to about 15 weekly trips per stop.
+Service frequency averages 70 trips per day across all routes, equating to approximately 15 weekly trips per stop.

 Frequently Asked Questions - Transport